It has been five years since the vision first hit me and I was propelled to do something about it.

 It has been five years.
 I have been fortunate and not-so-fortunate.
 We ultimately moved back to what I consider home in central Oregon to be closer to my father who passed away last year.
 I ended up working in the Solar industry and so got a little closer to my passions.
 But we also had some disappointments where I got incorporation only to have the limited funds stolen by a desperate partner during hard economic times – or the Great Recession.

 But things have persevered and some have dropped out of the cycle of trying to push this technology into becoming a viable company.
 The vision I have had remains contagious – but with debt looming and job security uncertain – I can’t help but begin another phase of research and pull myself up to continue pushing this forward.

-The only problem is that the current funding partner does not want to really capitalize things and only wants to invest enough to get the design into a viable state.
-Looming is a real test of my commitment whereas I am going to have to sell this into success without the proper salary backing me yet still support my domestic needs.
+The only problem is that the current funding partner does not want to really capitalize on things and only wants to invest enough to get the design into a viable state.
+Looming is a real test of my commitment I am going to have to sell this into success without the proper salary backing me yet still supporting my domestic needs.

-This brings me to a peculiar point and one that is delicate.
-I have found myself waffling over the idea (once again) of moving on to take a solid long term career position with a good company where I would earn a nice wage or get creative and figure out how to move this thing once and for all to where it can go.
+This brings me to a particular point and one that is delicate.
+I have found myself waffling over the idea (once again) of moving on to take a solid long-term career position with a good company where I would earn a nice wage or get creative and figure out how to move this thing once and for all to where it can go.

 Many questions are on the table and for now – my income is good – even if much of it going to pay people back and try to clean up tainted credit as a result of my persistence.
 But, it is certainly amazing that I am still faced with the same opportunity and that this vision remains.